Director of Special Education & Early Intervention Services

 Required Education and Experience:

-- Masters degree in education or a special education related field.
+• Masters degree in special education or administration.

 Knowledge Skills and Abilities: